 Background checks may well expose your criminal past to a potential employer.
-However, Glassdoor indicates that you do not need to let that stop you from getting a job that helps you move forward positively.
+However, as a criminal defense lawyer, I want to tell you that, Glassdoor indicates that you do not need to let that stop you from getting a job that helps you move forward positively.

 Choosing when to disclose a criminal history

 Telling a potential employer that you have been arrested for or convicted of a criminal charge does not need to be done at the outset of your job search.
 Your application should focus on your qualifications for the job.
 These qualifications may include past work experience and any relevant education or training.
 An interview may also highlight these areas so the employer can best assess your fit for the role in a clear manner.